 Jonathan Entenza, cello

-Jonathan Entenza is a 15-year-old cellist from Miami.
-He began playing the cello in fourth grade and studies with Wells Cunningham.
-He grew up in a musical family, including a sister who plays violin and his father who plays piano.
-Mr. Entenza is currently a freshman at Coral Reef Senior High School and has been selected as Principal Cellist of the Florida All-State Orchestra for three consecutive years.
-He won third prize in the Alhambra Concerto Competition, has performed annual recitals at the University of Miami and participated in the New World Symphony's 2019 Side-by-Side Concert.
-This summer, Mr. Entenza will participate in NYO2's summer orchestral training program, where he will perform at the Adrienne Arsht Center and Carnegie Hall.
-He plans to pursue a career as a soloist.
-Besides music, he loves playing video-games and basketball.
+Jonathan Entenza is 15-year-old cellist from Miami, Florida.
+He began playing the cello in fourth grade in his elementary school’s orchestra with Wells Cunningham, who has been his primary teacher.
+Jonathan grew up in a musical family; his sister Alyssa is a violinist and his father is a pianist.
+Jonathan is currently a freshman at Coral Reef Senior High School, and plans to pursue a career as a soloist.
+He has been selected as Principal Cellist of the Florida All-State Orchestra for three consecutive years.
+In 2018 he was third prize in the Alhambra Concerto Competition.
+Jonathan has also performed at annual cello recitals at the University of Miami and participated in last year's New World Symphony Side-By-Side Concert.
+Jonathan has been selected to participate in NYO2's summer orchestral program, where he will perform at the Adrienne Arsht Center and Carnegie Hall.
+Besides music, he loves playing video games and basketball.

 2020 Side-by-Side Musicians